felixbouveret/felixbouveret/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Front-End Developer at Luko, studying at ECV Digital and based in Bordeaux.
+I'm a Front-End Developer at Luko, based in Bordeaux.

 ## 💚 Some of my favorite languages: